Its reign is over, but “Game of Thrones” is far from a dead subject.

-The jaw-dropping deaths of the show’s central characters are among its guiltiest of pleasures.
-But, is there a way to prepare yourself for seeing your favorite character’s head on the chopping block?
-As it turns out, data-savvy fans across the web have been addressing that very question.
+The jaw-dropping deaths of the show’s central characters were among its guiltiest of pleasures.
+But, was there a way to prepare yourself for seeing your favorite character’s head on the chopping block?
+As it turns out, data-savvy fans across the web tried to anticipate it beforehand.

-Technical University of Munich students have developed an algorithm to help you predict who will survive the coming episodes, relying on scraped data from the Game of Thrones Wiki and Wiki of Ice and Fire, and factors such as gender, age, and house affiliation for a project they’ve titled “A Song of Ice and Data.”
-With a machine learning program that’s learned from its past errors, the project now predicts that Daenerys Targaryen, Tyrion Lannister, Varys, Samwell Tarly and Jaime Lannister have the best chances of staying alive, while the alcoholic, womanizer Bronn, on the other hand, is predicted to die by a full 93.5 percent.
-Interestingly, their Potential Likelihood of Death (PLOD) algorithm is based on another, admittedly more serious survival-rate system applied in the medical field.
+Before season 8 had even gotten started, Technical University of Munich students developed an algorithm to predict who would survive the coming episodes, relying on scraped data from the Game of Thrones Wiki and Wiki of Ice and Fire, and factors such as gender, age, and house affiliation for a project they’ve titled “A Song of Ice and Data.”
+With a machine learning program that learned from its past errors, the project predicted that Daenerys Targaryen, Tyrion Lannister, Varys, Samwell Tarly and Jaime Lannister had the best chances of staying alive, while the alcoholic, womanizer Bronn, on the other hand, was predicted to die by a full 93.5 percent.
+Interestingly, their Potential Likelihood of Death (PLOD) algorithm was based on another, admittedly more serious survival-rate system applied in the medical field.

-Over at The Washington Post, their elaborate illustrated webpage allows fans to relive every one of the shows 5,862 deaths, starting with the shocking beheading of the central protagonist, Ned Stark.
-Each death – which have to be updated frequently as each new episode drops – are categorized by house allegiance, place and time of death and method and circumstances of death.
+Over at The Washington Post, their elaborate illustrated webpage allows fans to relive every one of the shows 6,887 deaths, starting with the shocking beheading of the central protagonist, Ned Stark.
+Each death – which had to be updated frequently as each new episode dropped – are categorized by house allegiance, place and time of death, and method and circumstances of death.
 What are the deadliest places in the seven realms?
-That would be Winterfell (3,709 deaths), beyond the wall (993 deaths), and King’s Landing (334 deaths).
+That would be Winterfell (3,709 deaths), beyond the wall (1,092 deaths) and King’s Landing (1,357 deaths).

 Season 6 was especially bloody, with 540 deaths, a full 168 of which happened in the Battle of the Bastards, and a near annihilation of full houses: Baratheon, Bolton and Tyrell.